 In the upcoming sections, we will break down what you can expect from the time you create your account with Wynn, make your first deposit, place your initial bet and hopefully collect your winnings.
 That also includes looking at how Wynn’s risk-free $500 bet sign-up offer works and what sports you can and cannot bet on at the online sportsbook.

 So check out the guide and make sure you come back as we’ll update it when there are changes at Wynn Online Sportsbook.

-Many sportsbooks have sign-up and first-time deposit offers that reward players with free bets, and Wynn Sportsbook is no exception, offering players one risk-free bet up to $500.
+Many sportsbooks have sign-up and first-time deposit offers that reward players with free bets, and Wynn Sportsbook is no exception, offering players one risk-free bet up to $1,000 in Michigan and up to $500 in Virginia, New Jersey and Colorado.
 If the bet loses you will receive a free bet credit for the amount of the original bet.
 Let’s look at how it works.

 Start by signing up on the Wynn app.
 Then, make a first deposit of $20 or more.
 From there you simply have to make your first bet on the site, and it needs be for $20 or more, as well.
 If your bet wins, you collect your winnings and that’s that.
-However, if your bet loses, you’ll be credited with a free bet up to a maximum of $500.
+However, if your bet loses, you’ll be credited with a free bet up to the maximum offer.